infysumanta/python-cli-ai-coder/README.md

   - **GitHub Actions**: Set up CI/CD workflows
   - **Documentation**: Create documentation structure and templates

+### Tool Calls

+The ProjectGenerator class defines tools that AI Coder can call:

+- `read_file`: Read the contents of a file
+- `get_file_metadata`: Get metadata for a file
+- `list_directory_contents`: List files and directories
+- `write_to_file`: Write content to a file
+- `create_directory`: Create a new directory
+- `run_command`: Execute a shell command

+## How It Works

+1. **Initialization**:

+   - The tool loads the OpenAI API key from the `.env` file
+   - It initializes the ProjectGenerator class with this key

+2. **User Input**:

+   - The CLI collects project specifications from the user
+   - Users select project type, name, description, and features

+3. **Project Generation**:

+   - The tool sends prompts to GPT-4o with project specifications
+   - GPT-4o responds with tool calls to create files and directories
+   - The tool executes these calls to build the project structure
+   - Progress is displayed in real-time

+4. **Feature Addition**:
+   - Users can describe features to add to the generated project
+   - The tool analyzes the project structure
+   - AI generates code to implement the feature
+   - The tool integrates the new code into the project

 ## 📦 Dependencies

 - **rich**: Enhanced terminal output with colors and formatting